Things I’ll mention here apply to any profession at any time. It will help you to grow no matter if you’re an experienced manager or still a student.

 I can’t call myself a real Scala guy if I don’t put Martin Odersky’s (Scala’s inventor) course as my #1.
 I think many people start at this point.
 I have to admit that it’s not so easy but in my opinion, it’s worth passing at some point in your…

-Scala supports two paradigms of programming: Object-Oriented approach and Functional programming.
-For those who are familiar with Java, Kotlin or any other OO programming language it will be really easy…
+Scala supports two paradigms of programming: The object-Oriented approach and Functional programming.
+For those who are familiar with Java, Kotlin, or any other OO programming language it will be really easy…

 Entrepreneur, Software Engineer, Business Advisor, Self-Management Fan